 Between that and hating all things Donald Trump, that's all they represent.

-All right, as we roll along Sean Hannity show on a Monday, we got a lot of deep state news.
+All right, as we roll along, Sean Hannity show on a Monday, we got a lot of deep state news.

 We'll hit that as well.

-I my gut tells me, and I can't prove it, just my gut, as I went back and I watched him again, and I'm thinking, you did not write this.
+My gut tells me, and I can't prove it, just my gut, as I went back and I watched him again, and I'm thinking, you did not write this.

-He was struggling as he was reading it, didn't seem familiar to him.
+He was struggling as he was reading it.

-Um, at least to the left, um, although I didn't really see it as a big deal either way, but because the attorney general, the deputy attorney general, the office of legal counsel, all on their own were quick and clear and direct and saying that any consideration of any Department of Justice policy as to the constitutional question of whether you can or cannot indict a sitting president,
+the Deputy Attorney General, the Office of Legal Counsel, all on their own, were quick and clear and direct in saying that any consideration of any Department of Justice policy as to the constitutional question of whether you can or cannot indict a sitting president, you know, that was dealt with in their decision-making specifically and was not a factor, which means they only relied on the evidence.

 Now, sure, there was a lot of lead up to all of that.